+The application narrative and submitted Preliminary Development Plans address street frontage requirements for the apartment complex.
 Per Table 533-5, there are no lot coverage standards within the Mixed Use-I zone.
 The subject site is contiguous to a Historic Public District, however the Oregon State Hospital Historic District is not included among National Register Residential Historic Districts.
 Therefore, minimum 20-ft. and maximum 65-ft. height standards are applicable to primary buildings on the property.
 In compliance with these standards, the submitted Architectural Elevations indicate that the proposed apartment buildings are at least 20-ft. tall and do not exceed 65-ft. (see Exhibit 4).
 Table 533-5 does not provide a minimum height for accessory structures, however they may not exceed 65-ft. in height.
-The attached Architectural Elevations illustrates that the proposed community building/leasing office, mail pavilion, bike shelters, and maintenance buildings all meet the maximum accessory structure height standard.
+The attached Architectural Elevations illustrates that all proposed structures within the site meet the maximum height standard.